pfsense/docs/source/vpn/ipsec/routing-internet-traffic-through-a-site-to-site-ipsec-vpn.rst

 Routing Internet Traffic Through a Site-to-Site IPsec VPN
 =========================================================

-It is possible to use IPsec to send Internet traffic from Site A such that it would appear to be coming from Site B. This may be needed if a vendor requires that connections originate from a specific address at Site B.
+It is possible to use IPsec on a pfSense® router to send Internet traffic from Site A such that it would appear to be coming from Site
+B. This may be needed if a vendor requires that connections originate from a specific address at Site B.

 .. image:: /_static/vpn/ipsec/ipsec-s2s-vork-00.png